 Interview Prep – Book & Checklist

-Since my last post, my coaching practice has shifted, but in other ways it has stayed the same.
+Since my last post, some important aspects of my coaching practice have shifted, but in other ways it has stayed the same.

 One change, of course, is that I have continued to refine my approach over the last two years.
-Serving as the Facilitator for the PODER25 program of the Hispanic National Bar Association in 2020-2021 afforded me incredibly rich new insights, and more recently I have also been facilitating cohort programs of my own (such as this one).
+Serving as the Facilitator for the PODER25 program of the Hispanic National Bar Association in 2020-2021 afforded me incredibly rich new insights, and more recently I have also been facilitating cohort programs of my own.

 Another happy development is that I have been humbly informed by a growing number of clients that they reached out to me as a coach on the basis of reading one or both of my books.
 A few have even held it up on the Zoom call to show me their flagged and dog-eared copies.
 What an amazing thing for an author to hear, and I am incredibly grateful!